SamsetDev/SOLID-Principle/README.md

 ```

 Here, we are expecting a keyboard but the type is not defined so we can pass any type of keyboard depending on the requirements.

-Conclusion I have covered the basics of the SOLID principle there are so many complex examples available but before going to that we need to be clear about the basic ones.